The Best Way to Make Homemade Cinnamon Rolls

 Preheat oven to 350 degrees.
 Remove rolls from refrigerator and place in a warm spot until almost doubled in size, about 1 1/2 hours.
 Remove plastic and bake until browned on top and a thermometer inserted registers about 210 degrees, 30 to 35 minutes.
 Let cool in dish on a wire rack, 10 minutes.
 Meanwhile, whisk together 4 ounces room-temperature cream cheese, 1/2 cup confectioners' sugar, 2 to 3 tablespoons milk, 1/2 teaspoon vanilla, and a pinch of salt.
 Spread rolls with glaze; let cool 15 to 20 minutes more before serving.

-For more uncontested crowd-pleasers, give these fillings and toppings a whirl.
+For more uncontested crowd-pleasers, give these two recipes a whirl.

 Apple-Pecan Pull-Apart Rolls